Style-Editor: Text-driven object-centric style editing: Related Works

 \subsection{Style Transfer}

 Neural Style Transfer (NST) represents a significant advancement in the domain of image stylization, introduced by \cite{Gatys_2016_CVPR}.
-This pioneering approach utilized a pre-trained Convolutional Neural Network (CNN), particularly VGGNet to extract distinct content and style features.
+This pioneering approach utilized a pre-trained Convolutional Neural Network (CNN), particularly VGGNet, to extract distinct content and style features.
 However, a notable constraint of NST lies in its substantial computational demand, stemming from the per-image optimization approach.
-To overcome this, \cite{Huang_2017_ICCV} introduce Adaptive Instance Normalization (AdaIN), a technique that aligns the mean and variance of source image features with that of the style image.
-Building on this, \cite{li2017universal, li2018closedform} propose Whitening and Coloring Transform, which aligns the entire covariance matrix of the features.
-This approach results in more refined and superior stylization outcomes.
-Another significant development is the Unbiased Image Style Transfer \cite{an2021artflow} that enhances the generalization abilities in style transfer, making it a versatile tool for various style transfer applications.
+To overcome this, \cite{Huang_2017_ICCV} introduced Adaptive Instance Normalization (AdaIN), a technique that aligns the mean and variance of source image features with those of the style image.
+Building on this, \cite{li2017universal, li2018closed} proposed the Whitening and Coloring Transform (WCT), which aligns the entire covariance matrix of the features, resulting in more refined and superior stylization outcomes.
+With the advent of attention mechanisms in neural networks \cite{vaswani2017attention, dosovitskiy2020image}, new style transfer models have emerged that utilize these mechanisms to achieve impressive results \cite{liu2021adaattn, hong2023aespa, deng2020arbitrary, park2019arbitrary, yao2019attention}, reflecting the ongoing evolution of style transfer technology.